brainnlabs/XR-Unity-Interaction-Setup/README.md

 # -Grab Interactions-

 Grab interactions allow to use digital hands to interact with digital objects.
-In order to render hands real hands can be tracked or a hand is superimposed to controllers.s
+In order to render hands real hands can be tracked or a hand is superimposed to controllers.

 ---